 - Feelings of worthlessness or guilt.
 This aspect may be hard to detect.
 Your teen may say things like “it’s all my fault” or “I can never do anything right”.
 They may seem overly harsh on themselves in response to negative events or setbacks, such as losing a sports match or getting a bad grade.
 Making broad statements like “I always…” or “I never…” may point to an overwhelmingly negative view of themselves.

 - Recurrent thoughts or statements of wanting to die.
 Suicidal thoughts may or may not be communicated.
 Verbal indicators may be direct, such as “I wish I were dead”, or indirect, such as “I’m tired of life, I can’t go on anymore”.
+They may even present as “jokes”, but persist with frequency as a subtle call for help.
 Behavioral signs can include giving away possessions or appearing to cut themselves off from others.

-In our next installment in this series, we will explore the ways in which symptoms of depression may be impacting your teens’ life at school, home, and with their friends.
+In our next installment in our series on teenage depression, we will explore the ways in which symptoms of depression may be impacting your teens’ life at school, home, and with their friends.